 The standard deviation (sigma) of random, normally distributed noise in the test_inputs is currently set at 0.7.
 Run the script (with just 5 test inputs of each category, as it is already doing).
 What is the proportion of test inputs for which the activation optimization finishes at a higher activation for the correct output unit than for the incorrect output unit (i.e. does a correct pet detection)?
 See how the array test_inputs is built to know what is the correct detection for each sample.
 Then increase that sigma to 2.5.
 What is the proportion of test inputs for which the activation optimization finishes at a higher activation for the correct output unit?
 Explain why the performance in the two cases is different.
 Put your explanation in the initial comments section of the code.

 Add 2 new input units to the network to represent these new concepts: "Is Allergenic" and "Humans’ best friend".
-Don't forget to change the all the variables that have something to do with the number of units.
+Don't forget to change everything throughout the script that have something to do with the number of units.

 Now apply Hebbian learning with this new input format.
 In the training phase, present 20 cats and 20 dogs.
 The cat prototype is (1, 0.5, 0, 0.8, 0.1).
 Hence, the prototypical cat has a value of 0.8 on the “Is Allergenic” variable and a value of 0.1 at the “Humans’ best friend” variable.
 The dog prototype is (0, 0.5, 1, 0.1, 0.8).
 Present them in a random order during training.